Consequences of symmetry-breaking on conformal defect data: Introduction

 In this work we show it is possible to derive ``defect soft theorems'' associated to these defect operators.
 These follow very directly from the broken Ward identities above and take the form of integrated correlator constraints where the correlator needs to at least contain one of these protected defect operators, but can contain an arbitrary number of bulk- and defect operators in addition.
 This framework leads to two general identities, equations \reef{eq:id1} and \reef{eq:id2}, which essentially arise by considering insertions of one or two broken charges into a correlation function of bulk operators.
 These identities can be applied to very general patterns of symmetry breaking by conformal defects, and for any correlation function of bulk and defect operators.
 We show that they can be used in an elementary fashion to derive integral constraints both on defect four point functions involving protected operators as well as on `bulk form factors', namely bulk-defect-defect three-point functions.
 While most of these results are new, special cases of our defect soft theorems were obtained in the literature using different methods, allowing us to cross-check our derivations. \footnote{ For a four-point function of defect operators with a tilt, understood as a marginal operator on the defect, the ``double soft'' integrated correlator constraints were first derived in \cite{Kutasov:1988xb,Friedan:2012hi} for 1d and 2d CFTs, and the single soft in \cite{Behan:2017mwi,Bashmakov:2017rko} for any $d$.
-For the displacement, defect four-point function constraints have been recently derived in \cite{Gabai:2025zcs} in the case of line defects.
+For the displacement, defect four-point function constraints were derived for line defects Chern-Simons theories in \cite{Gabai:2022vri} and recently for line defects in general CFTs in \cite{Gabai:2025zcs} in the case of line defects.
 Relations for bulk-defect two-point functions have been found for the tilt \cite{Padayasi:2021sik} and the displacement \cite{Billo:2016cpy}.
-See also \cite{Belton:2025hbu,Drukker:2022pxk,Cavaglia:2022yvv,Cavaglia:2022qpg} for related works.}
+See also \cite{Belton:2025hbu,Drukker:2022pxk,Cavaglia:2022yvv,Cavaglia:2022qpg,Ferrando:2025ufj} for related works.}

 Having derived these constraints, we move on to another of our key results.
 We show that for form factors in general dimension, as well as for line defect correlators involving identical operators, we can derive from them certain ``dispersive'' sum rules on the CFT data by using dispersive representations of the correlators.
 These improved sum rules immediately lead to rigorous and tight bounds on defect data: \fboxrule{1.2pt} { \fbox{\parbox{\textwidth-18pt}{ {\bf Spectral bounds on line defects} \begin{itemize} \item Conformal line defects must have an operator of dimension $\Delta$ either a singlet or traceless symmetric tensor under transverse rotations satisfying \ba \Delta\in [1,2] \cup [3,4]\:. \ea \item If the defect breaks a global symmetry then there must exist an even parity operator with dimension $\Delta$ satisfying \ba \Delta\in [1,2]\:. \ea \end{itemize} }}}